How Likely Are Large Elections Tied?: Introduction

 More precisely, Beck~\citep{Beck75:Note} studied the probability of ties under the majority rule (over two alternatives) with two groups of agents, whose votes are i.i.d.~within each group.
 Margolis~\citep{Margolis1977:Probability} and Chamberlain and Rothschild~\citep{Chamberlain1981:A-note} focused on the majority rule for two alternatives, where agents' preferences are i.i.d.~according to a randomly generated distribution.
-Gillett~\citep{Gillett1977:Collective} studied probability of $m$-way ties under plurality w.r.t.~IC for arbitrary numbers of alternatives and agents.
+Gillett~\citep{Gillett1977:Collective} studied probability of all-way ties (i.e., $k=m$) under plurality w.r.t.~IC for arbitrary numbers of alternatives and agents.
 Gillett~\citep{Gillett1980:The-Comparative} obtained a closed-form formula for Borda indecisiveness (two or more alternatives being tied) for $m=3$ w.r.t.~IC.
 Marchant~\citep{Marchant2001:The-probability} considered a class of scoring rules where each agent can choose a score vector from a given {\em scoring vectors set (SVS)}, and characterized the asymptotic probability of $m$-way ties under a class of scoring rule to be $\Theta(n^{\frac{1-m}{2}})$ w.r.t.~the i.i.d.~uniform distribution over all SVS.
 This result can be applied to Borda and approval voting but cannot be applied to plurality.
 Marchant~\citep{Marchant2001:The-probability} also noted that Domb~\citep{Domb1960:On-the-theory} obtained equivalent formulas for $m=3$ under Borda.
-The smoothed social choice framework used in our paper is more general, under which we are able to obtain general results.
-In particular, corollaries of our theorems answer the open questions proposed by Marchant~\citep{Marchant2001:The-probability} and reveal a ranking over these rules according to the likelihood of ties w.r.t.~IC as summarized in Table~\ref{tab:corollaries}.
+As discussed earlier, the smoothed social choice framework used in our paper is more general.
+In particular, corollaries of our theorems answer the open questions proposed by Marchant~\citep{Marchant2001:The-probability} and reveal a ranking over these rules according to the likelihood of ties under IC as summarized in Table~\ref{tab:corollaries}.